Busuu/busuu-frontend-task/README.md

 From this data, we want you to create a user experience that'll allow someone to interact with it.
 Details upcoming below.

 Wireframes are only a rough reference.
-You are free to create a UI that suits the data.
+You are free to create a UI that suits the data and be as imaginative as you want!

 <br><br>